-2012-2013 Class: Year in Review
+2013-2014 Class: Year in Review

-The eleventh class of fellows and mentors (Appendix B) participated in the program during the period from September 2012 through October 2013.
-Five fellows were selected from a strong pool of 23 applicants (a 35% increase over the previous year), based on their interest in pursuing a directorship in academic health sciences libraries and their record of leadership initiative and potential.
-They were paired with mentors from a pool of eight current directors who had volunteered, taking into consideration the fellows' expressed interests for the site visit and mentor relationship and the areas of expertise and library characteristics of the mentors.
-The cohort had a blend of four mentors participating in the program for the first time and one director who previously served as mentor.
+The twelfth class of fellows and mentors (Appendix B) participated in the program during the period from September 2013 through October 2014.
+Six fellows were selected from a strong pool of 16 applicants, based on their interest in pursuing a directorship in academic health sciences libraries and their record of leadership initiative and potential.
+They were paired with mentors who had volunteered or who were approached by the committee, taking into consideration the fellows' expressed interests for the site visit and mentor relationship and the areas of expertise and library characteristics of the mentors.
+The cohort consisted of six first-time mentors, one of whom, Jerry Perry, is a fellow graduate.

-The cohort of fellows and mentors met together with faculty and AAHSL Future Leadership Committee leadership and program manager at three points during the year: for a daylong Orientation in conjunction with the AAMC Annual Meeting; a half-day Leadership Institute at the MLA Annual Meeting; and a three-day Capstone.
+The cohort of fellows and mentors met together with faculty (Jones, Deiss, AAHSL Future Leadership Committee chairs and program director) at three points during the year: for a daylong Orientation in conjunction with the AAMC Annual Meeting; a half-day Leadership Institute at the MLA Annual Meeting; and a three-day Capstone.
 AAHSL renewed its contract with Deiss and Jones to lead the Orientation and Leadership Institute, and Jones provided facilitation for the Capstone.
-Fellows were also sponsored to attend the AAMC/AAHSL meetings following the Orientation.
+Fellows were also sponsored to attend the AAMC/AAHSL meetings following the

+Orientation.
 The fellows spent two weeks on site visits to their mentors' home libraries, in addition to ongoing communication with their mentors throughout the year.
 Videoconference sessions were held in months when events were not scheduled.
+This year the cohort used the project management system Basecamp for referencing documents and for internal communication, in addition to a listsery.
 The schedule of program components is listed in Appendix C.